nvrsw/homepage/content/en/products/em-nds-solo/index.md

 </table>
 </div>

 ※ The specification of this product may change without prior notice.
-※ Seamless Switch 기능 사용시 표시된 성능의 50%로 사용하셔야 합니다.
-※ Dual Monitor 사용시 두개의 모니터에 표현되는 채널수의 합이 표시된 성능 이하로 설정 권장